AndhikaWB/rossman-sarimax/README.md

 The [dataset](https://www.kaggle.com/c/rossmann-store-sales) contains 1115 unique Rossman stores, and they are categorized into 4 groups (A, B, C, D) based on their characteristic.

-The original competition is meant to forecast the sales of each store, but since I use it to learn SARIMAX, I decided to aggregate the stores from the same category into a single time series.
+The original competition is meant to forecast the sales of each store, but since I use it to learn SARIMAX, I decided to aggregate the stores from the same group into a single time series.

-Store type B is particularly interesting, because it opens on weekend and most holidays, making the characteristic totally different than the others.
+Store type B is particularly interesting, because it opens on weekend and most holidays, making the characteristic totally different than the other stores.
 Here's the performance of each model on store type B:

 |Model|RMSE|
 |---|---|